Accurate force field of two-dimensional ferroelectrics from deep learning: Results

 Unlike a supervised learning task that deals with a fixed data distribution from which the validation dataset can be drawn to check generalization and overfitting problems, the accuracy of a DP model is better confirmed by comparing DP predictions with DFT and/or known experimental results not included in the training database~\cite{Wu21p024108}.
 We first check the predictive performance of the DP model by computing various thermodynamic properties.
 Table I compares the DFT and DP energies of different phases of monolayer In$_2$Se$_3$, demonstrating an excellent agreement.
 The DP model predicts the correct energetic ordering $E(\alpha) < E(\beta_{3}')< E(\beta_{1}') <E(\beta') <E(\beta_{2}') < E(\beta)$.
 In particular, the energy differences between those $\beta$-derived phases are within 2~meV/atom, all reproduced by the DP model.
 Figure \ref{fir:eos} presents the DP and DFT energy-strain plots for monolayers subjected to equibiaxial deformations.
 The DP model achieves a satisfactory accuracy in this test as well: the DFT and DP curves are nearly overlapping with each other over a wide strain range ($\pm6$\%).
 We note that the experimentally observed $\beta_3'$ phase, though not included in the training database, is described reasonably well by the DP model, hinting at some level of transferability of the DP model.

-Accurate prediction of the phonon dispersion relationship is essential for quantitative evaluations of a number of thermodynamic properties at finite temperatures such as lattice thermal conductivity, heat capacity, and expansion coefficient.
+Accurate prediction of the phonon dispersion relationship is essential for quantitative evaluations of thermodynamic properties at finite temperatures.
 The lattice constant of $\alpha$-In$_2$Se$_3$ optimized with the DP model is $a=4.101$~\r{A}, within 1\% of the DFT value of 4.063~\r{A}.
 We then compute the phonon spectra of $\alpha$-In$_2$Se$_3$ with DFT and DP, respectively, using the frozen phonon approach as implemented in \texttt{Phonopy}~\cite{Togo15p1}.
 As shown in Figure \ref{fir:phonon}, the DP phonon spectrum of monolayer $\alpha$-In$_2$Se$_3$ show a decent agreement with DFT spectrum.
 It is often challenging to reproduce first-principles phonon dispersion relationships for a classical force field because of the demanding requirement to accurately fit the second-order derivatives of the potential energy surface.
 The confirmed accuracy of the DP model for predicting lattice dynamics highlights the robustness of the DP-GEN scheme that does not explicitly include perturbed structures generated within the frozen phonon approximation for phonon spectrum calculations.
 It is expected that the DP model can be further improved if all the perturbed supercells are included in the training database.